47Cid/47Cid.github.io/_posts/2024-1-8-Symbolic-Crossword.md

         }
     }
 ```
-> The rest of the (tribble) code can be found here: https://github.com/47Cid/Symbolic-Crossword/tree/main
+> The rest of the (terrible) code can be found here: https://github.com/47Cid/Symbolic-Crossword/tree/main

 The program gets a value from the user, updates the crossword grid, and then checks if it was the intended solution.
-So what we need to find out here is what value will go into the "correct" branch.
+So what we need to find out here is what value will go into the "correct" path.
 This problem is well-suited for symbolic execution.

 I am going to be using the [KLEE](https://klee.github.io/docs/) symbolic execution engine.